mohammad-rammal/Auth-Sequelize/readMe.md

 ## Description

 This API provides endpoints for managing users, profiles, and products.
 It includes operations for creating, reading, updating, and deleting (CRUD) entities, as well as user authentication (registration and login).
+The API is built using Node.js, Express, and Sequelize ORM with a MySQL database.git

 ## Features